ericyu423/LearnAppleTVOS/README.md

 # all in main

- loads default picture than once all images are loaded it displays/n it takes 5 secs/n
+ loads default picture than once all images are loaded it displays it takes 5 secs

           DispatchQueue.main.async {